London events in February 2026

 • Tube: Canary Wharf (Jubilee line / Elizabeth line / DLR)

-• Crowd tip: Book ahead for weekends and half-term — peak slots go quickly
+• Crowd tip: Book ahead for weekends and half-term as peak slots go quickly.

 Six Nations Rugby (England Home Matches)

-The Six Nations is one of the biggest sporting events of the year, and a Twickenham matchday is a full-on London experience.
-Expect packed pubs, huge atmosphere, and a proper “big day out” feeling from start to finish.
-The official games run from 7th February to 14th March, but the London home games are on 7th and 21st February.
+The Six Nations is one of the biggest sporting events of the year, and a Twickenham matchday feels like a full London occasion.
+Expect packed pubs and big crowds from the moment you arrive.

 Quick Tips Before You Go:

-• Crowd tip: Plan your return — stations get very busy straight after the final whistle
+• Crowd tip: Plan your return from the stadium as it gets busy after the game.

 Dates: Saturday 7th February to Sunday 8th March 2026